Huerfano County is named for the Huerfano River and the Spanish name means “orphan”.

 Contractor: Friedhoff and Hoeffel of Pueblo

 Description: The building faces east and is a two story gray colored stone and concrete structure.
 The building is located on landscaped grounds in the center of Walsenburg.
 The building is a “T” shape with a raised basement.
 There is a large square tower on the east front with a steep black colored pyramidal roof.
 On the east front is a portico supported by two stone columns and on top of the portico is a balcony.
-Above is an ornamented semi-circle On the second story there are arched windows.
-The building houses the District Court and County Court of the 3rd Judicial District.
-On the west side is the two story stone County Jail.
+Above is an ornamented semi-circle.
+On the second story there are arched windows.
+In the interior, the courtroom is located on the second story.
+The building houses the County District Court and County Court of the 3rd Judicial District.
+On the west side is the two story stone County Jail and County Judicial Center.

 See: National Register of Historic Places – Huerfano County Courthouse